Skip to content

 $ etcdctl user grant-role dataway sinker

-# Restrict the key permissions of the role (where /dw_sinker and /ping are the two keys used by default)
+# Restrict role's key permissions (the keys /dw_sinker and /ping are used by default)

 $ etcdctl role grant-permission sinker readwrite /dw_sinker

-$ etcdctl role grant-permission sinker readwrite /ping # is used to detect connectivity
+$ etcdctl role grant-permission sinker readwrite /ping # Used for connectivity checks

-Roles are used to control the permissions of the corresponding user on certain keys, here we may use the user's existing etcd service, it is necessary to restrict the data permissions of Dataway this user.
+Roles control permissions for specific users on certain keys.
+Here, we may be using an existing etcd service, so it is necessary to restrict the data permissions for the Dataway user.

 Warning

-If etcd has authentication mode enabled, execute the etcdctl command, and bring the corresponding username and password:
+If etcd has enabled authentication mode, when executing etcdctl commands, the corresponding username and password must be provided:

 $ etcdctl --user name:password ...

-Suppose the sinker.json rule is defined as follows:
+Assume that the sinker.json rule definition is as follows:

 {